-What do these increasing reports of "resistant to one (uppore drugs" mean?
-To the perent, says the NTA, it means less chance of getting well.

-To the nation it means that the chances of eliminating TB have dropped another notch. no rug resistance in TB, the association explains, can be compared with the way that flies and mosquitoes are becoming resistant to DDT.
-I-uon DDT was first used witely after World War II, it nearly wiped out the insects that came in contact with it.
-But one insect in a million or This is demonstrated by the increase in patients never before treated whose germs show this resistance.
+What do these increasing reports of "resistant to one nore drugs" mean?
+To the lent, says the NTA, it means less chance of getting rug resistance in TB, the association explains, can be compared with the way that flies and mosquitoes are becoming resistant to DDT.
+In DDT was first used wavely after World War II, it nearly wiped out the insects that came in contact with it.
+But one insect in a million or ten million, perhaps, didn't and that insect die from it reproduced.
+Now we have flies and mosquitoes that practically can eat DDT and like it.